Introduction to Thermal Metal Spraying

 Applicator trade testing is required at the start of many contracts or projects.

-The exact method of the test will be specified by the customer or client, however, the following process is usually conducted;
+The customer or client will specify the exact method of the test, however, the following process is usually conducted;

-3. Adhesion tests are conducted, usually with a 'pull-off' type gauge to achieve the specified adhesion values
+3. Adhesion tests are typically conducted using a 'pull-off' type gauge to achieve the specified adhesion values.

 The operative should be using the same equipment for the test piece as for the main works.